 The IRIC (pronounced “eye-rick”) fits into a drive among institutions of higher learning to create connections among previously independent academic departments, says Benedict.
 The idea: Break down research silos and generate interdisciplinary dialog, “as opposed to the isolation of different colleges on a campus, engineering doing their thing and the college next door is doing something else,” he says.
 While the shift has been happening for a while, projects like the IRIC are a fresh attempt to generate interactions among experts and investigators from different fields.
 “What is new is putting a facility on campus with the intent of that interdisciplinary dialogue happening specifically within its walls,” adds Benedict.

 McClanahan emphasizes that, unlike other academic buildings on campus, the IRIC does not belong to any particular school at the university.
 “It represents a different way of allocating resources to activities.
 Here we are saying the research project is more important to the university, not the person or department, and what is especially important is cross-disciplinary research within the facility.
 And we are not looking at just hard sciences but also social sciences, arts, and humanities,” he says.

 The University of Idaho pursued this vision starting with design of the IRIC, a 78,500-sf (51,282-nsf) three-story structure.
 Among the considerations:

 A hub-like location.
-The IRIC is centrally located on campus amidst the colleges that contribute a majority of its researchers, says McClanahan: the colleges of Natural Resources, Engineering, Agriculture and Life Sciences, and Science.
+The IRIC is centrally located on campus amidst the colleges that contribute a majority of its researchers, says McClanahan: the colleges of Natural Resources, Engineering, Agricultural and Life Sciences, and Science.

 This spot at a campus crossroads has been a key to the IRIC’s early appeal, says Benedict.
 “If the building had been located at some of the other sites under consideration, more on the edges of the campus, it would have been difficult to have the success it’s experiencing.”